fortran-lang/fpm-docs/pages/tutorial/hello-fpm.md

 # First steps with fpm

-This tutorial covers the basic usage of the Fortran package manager (fpm) command line.
+This tutorial covers the basic usage of the Fortran Package Manager (fpm) command line.
 It will cover the generation of a new project and the possibility to compile a project into an executable as well as the possibility to run the resulting program.

 To start a new project with fpm use the *fpm new* command